nuru-nu/pantone/README.md

 The setup is as follows:

 1. Connect to Rasperry Pi and set up wifis via `raspi-config`.
-2. For debugging, OLA server can be started manually via `sudo service olad stop` and
+2. For debugging (e.g. checking for OSC messages), OLA server can be started manually via `sudo service olad stop` followed by `/usr/bin/olad --config-dir /etc/ola --log-level 4`
-   `/usr/bin/olad --config-dir /etc/ola --log-level 4`
+3. OLA web UI: Make sure USB Serial plugin is working, since this is the plugin handling the "Enttec DMX USB Pro" (`/etc/ola/ola-usbserial.conf`).
-3. OLA interface: connect OSC input to ENTTEC.
-This configuration can be persisted manually by  (assuming OSC is plugin 14 mapping on universe 0) `echo '14-1-I-0 = 0' >> /etc/ola/ola-port.conf`
+4. OLA web UI: Create universe 0, select OSC as input, and Enttec as output.
-4. Configure Parcans to be at A0001, A0008 etc (assuming first 4 channels are DRGB).
+5. Configure Parcans to be at `d0001` (or `d0009` etc).

 Run it: